 1. I took up blogging.
 I have told you where I got the blogging advice from in this post.
 It truly was the first and likely the most important factor.
 It allowed me to gain writing experience and confidence.
 It also allowed me to test the proverbial waters to see if readers would actually want to read me.
 And some did!
 So thank you, faithful readers…

 2. I wrote about something I really know about.
 I know science, I know neuroscience, I know pharmacology, and I know planarians.
-For the first three, I have formal training; for the fourth, I have practical, direct experience doing research with these critters (and more than a dozen papers on the subject under my belt).
+For the first three, I have formal training; for the fourth, I have practical, direct experience doing research with these critters (and quite a few papers on the subject under my belt).
 This is not to say that I know everything about these topics, but I knew enough to know exactly where to look to learn about the things I did not know (does this make sense?).

 3. I absolutely LOVE the topics above.
 I had to.
 It is simply not possible (at least for me) to craft a 200+ page book on topics I do not like.

 4. I love to read.
 An essential trait to efficiently look for the required information!
-Also, an avid reader gets a sense of how to write well from the really greats of th craft.
+Also, an avid reader gets a sense of how to write well from the really greats of the craft.
 I my case, I read A LOT of popular science, from Sagan to Dawkins via Gould as well as many others.
 That said, I have a few select favorites.

 5. I inquired academic presses for proposal submissions instructions.
 Usually academic presses accept proposals directly from the authors, without an agent involved.
 I don’t have one (yet…(;-)…).
 I simply took the attitude of “If I do not ask, there is a 0 % chance that they will say ‘yes’…“, and as you know, this attitude paid off!

 6. I crafted the book proposal with great care.
 I treated like a due report to be graded, following the specific instructions, etc.